-For more information on finding wholesale suppliers, please consult the following guides.
+For more information on where to find wholesale suppliers, please consult the following guides.

 Important Questions To Ask Your Amazon Dropshipper

-When it comes to Amazon dropshipping, your relationship with your dropship supplier is extremely important.
+When it comes to dropshipping on Amazon, your relationship with your dropship supplier is extremely important.
 After all, your business success depends on your supplier’s ability to deliver your orders on time.